Disadvantaged Business Enterprise (DBE)

-When ODOT has established a DBE contract goal, ODOT awards the contract only to a bidder/offeror who makes responsible good faith efforts to meet or exceed the goal.
-ODOT determines that a bidder/offeror has made good faith efforts if the bidder/offeror does either of the following things, as per 49 CFR 26.53:
+When ODOT has established a DBE contract goal, ODOT awards the contract only to a bidder/consultant who makes responsible good faith efforts to meet or exceed the goal.
+ODOT determines that a bidder/consultant has made good faith efforts if the bidder/consultant does either of the following things, as per 49 CFR 26.53:

 (1) Documents that it has obtained enough DBE participation to meet the goal; or

 (2) Documents that it made adequate good faith efforts to meet the goal, even though it did not succeed in obtaining enough DBE participation to do so.
-If the bidder/offeror does document adequate good faith efforts, ODOT must not deny award of the contract on the basis that the bidder/offeror failed to meet the goal.
+If the bidder/consultant does document adequate good faith efforts, ODOT must not deny award of the contract on the basis that the bidder/consultant failed to meet the goal.

 Prior To Award

 In the solicitations for DOT-assisted contracts for which a contract goal has been established, award of the contract will be conditioned on meeting the requirements of this section.
-All bidders or offerors will be required to submit the following information to ODOT on the DBE Form 6:
+All bidders or offerors will be required to submit a DBE Form 6 with: